Explore common questions and key information on Citrix security best practices and controls.

 Citrix performs periodic internal reviews and assessments based on assessed risk, and will contract with independent parties to do so when as required by certifications and standards, and as appropriate.
 These reviews include IT controls assessments, vulnerability assessments, and penetration tests.
 Results are reviewed by qualified security personnel and remediated according to threat & vulnerability management processes.

-Citrix uses qualified external assessors and an internal security testing team to perform threat modeling, vulnerability scanning, and penetration testing for the Citrix Secure Digital Workspace (CSDW).
+Citrix uses qualified external assessors and an internal security testing team to perform threat modeling, vulnerability scanning, and penetration testing for the Citrix cloud services.

-Every release of the platform and the products/services hosted on it require security assessments by Citrix’s internal testing team prior to new releases.
+Each release of the Citrix cloud services requires security assessments by Citrix’s internal testing team prior to new releases.
 All of the valid findings from the external assessment have been remediated or the risk accepted.

 Citrix Cloud manages the externally facing attack surface using processes such as monitoring, automation, and security testing.
 Cloud platform providers provide a significant number of native security capabilities as well including host-based and perimeter firewalls, intrusion detection and prevention systems, anti-DDoS capabilities, and centralized visibility using services like Azure Security Center.
 Further, the products, services, and components hosted within public clouds ship logs to Citrix’s security information and event management system (SIEM), which provides alerting and event correlation capabilities.